wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 - Phonetic: mra

 LLM Invocation Logging

 The LLM logging helpers (`PyDI.utils.llm`) standardize how prompts, responses, token usage, and model/provider details are captured.
 They enable comparable debugging and usage tracking across LLM‑based extractors and matchers, and integrate with artifact writing so traces can be reviewed alongside other pipeline outputs.

+# Tutorial

+For a fully implemented example of a data integration workflow for integrating movie datasets from data loading, profiling, over entity matching and data fusion, refer to the [Tutorial Notebook](../tutorial/PyDI_Winter_Tutorial.ipynb)